 Within the Visayas, the ferry network is so extensive it doesn’t really matter if you can’t get a flight (below map is just an indication).

-More on Tattoos
+More on Visayas Tattoos and elsewhere in the Philippines

 Like the Polynesians and their ancestors the Austronesians, Filipinos have a rich history and culture of tattooing.
 It was a part of society and if you did not participate, you were perceived as an outcast and would not be received by the ancestors into the afterlife.
 However, there were certain people among them who had both feminine and masculine qualities and considered to have a different gender altogether.
 These Asogs were respected and considered to be closer to the spirits and ancestors, were often spiritual leaders, and hence excused for being “unmarked”, or of natural, unpainted colour.